This blog was updated on September 1, 2022 to announce general availability of support for Graviton2 instances.

 Get Started with Graviton2

-AWS Graviton2-based instance support in public preview is currently rolling out and will be available in all supported regions in the next few weeks.
-To get started and for guidance on migration to Graviton2 and Photon please read our Graviton documentation.
+To get started and for guidance on migration to Graviton2 and Photon please read our Graviton user documentation.